Vyral/greg-mcdaniel/_posts/2018-09-26-sellers-beware-these-9-homebuyer-turn-offs.md

 **6. Poor furniture arrangement**.
 This is why it’s critical to consult a stager—we can’t sell houses the same way we live in them.
 When you work with us, we pay for a stager to come in to arrange everything to look nice and inviting.

 **7. Junk drawers and crammed cabinets**.
-Buyers are naturally going to look inside cabinets and drawers, so if yours are jam-packed full of odds and ends, it’ll put them off.
+Buyers are naturally going to look inside cabinets and drawers, so if yours are jam-packed full of odds and ends, it’ll turn them off.
 Thin out some of your possessions to make your home showable.

 **8. Messy closets**.
 People look in closets to try to imagine what it would look like if it held their own possessions, but imagining that is hard to do if your closet is crammed full.
-Take a weekend to declutter your closet space, and your buyers will thank you for it.
+Take a weekend to declutter your closet space and your buyers will thank you for it.

 **9. Cluttered countertops**.
 Move the sundry items you keep on your counters to a storage space.
 People want to be able to picture themselves living in your home, but they won’t be able to if it’s not clean and crisp.